THE SOVEREIGN SWORD

 So I gave her the tip of my sword!

-"Ships frighten me.
-They are nothing but small twigs drifting amidst an endless ocean.
-If a strong wave were to come and tip the twig over, then it would be lost for all time."
+"Ships frighten me," Peleus told him.
+"They are nothing but planks of wood drifting amidst the water.
+If a strong wave were to come and tip the planks over, they'd be lost for all time."

 "I never did ask you your name," the captain said.
 "We left the harbor in such a hurry that it never even crossed my mind."

 "Arymus," he lied.
 The name was a guise he had chosen since his flight from Nossor.